-How to play Rocket League Split-Screen on Steam
+How to play Rocket League Split-Screen on PC

 It’s possible to play Rocket League in split-screen through the Steam platform on PC.
 This is a rare thing for PC games and those on Steam aren’t too common.
 Or commonly used either.
 However, this is something that’s perfect for large monitors and when you have friends over.

 - Connect all controllers you want to use to Steam